 If the water in a fire tube boiler were all evaporated, and the fire kept burning, the boiler would become so heated as to cause it to leak so badly as to require recaulking before it could be used again.
 To avoid this, all our boilers are equipped with a fusible plug.
-When the water in the boiler gets within three inches of the bottom of the boiler the plug melts, and the noisy escape of steam notifies the operator, who immediately shits off the fire, both pilot and main burner, thus protecting the boiler from injury.
+When the water in the boiler gets within three inches of the bottom of the boiler the plug melts, and the noisy escape of steam notifies the operator, who immediately shuts off the fire, both pilot and main burner, thus protecting the boiler from injury.

 When the plug blows and the fire is shut off it is a good plan to keep on running till the steam pressure is so reduced as to compel a halt.
 Then close the by-pass, and with the hand pump pump water into the boiler till it is cool enough to allow the plug to be removed and a new lead inserted, and the plug put back in place again.
-The pumping may then be continued, and when the indicator stands about horizontal the fire may be lighted.
+The pumping may then be continued, and when the indicator shows that the boiler is at least one-third full of water, the fire may be lighted.
 Usually this can be done without reheating with the torch, provided renewing the plug has been quickly done.

 It is well to keep on hand one or more tubes with lead all fitted to facilitate matters.
 The material used in the fusible plug is common lead, which melts at a temperature of about 618° Fahr.